 In order that a robot be versatile in tackling random, uneven terrain, the limbs of the robot need to move at any desired angle.
 A limb coupled with a second limb, can even produce motion similar to a linear piston motion.
 In order to prevent unnecessary tumbles on uneven terrain, a rectangular chassis was chosen instead of a circular one.
 The general design of the robot is shown in Fig. 1.
 Two motors are attached to the chassis, and limbs L1 are attached to each motor.
-A second set of motors are attached.
+A second set of motors are attached to the free ends of the limb, to which limbs L2 are attached.
 The rotation of the motor attached to the chassis causes L1 to move and inadvertently causes L2 to move along with it.
-Motor rates range from 0 to $\pm 6$ (no unit).
+Motor rates range from 0 to ± 6 (no unit).
 More limbs can be added to the robot if necessary.
 The robot was designed to tumble, rather than "walk".